 Howard University Cramton Auditorium, Washington DC

 The 10th Annual International Conference on Stigma - Youth Power up For a Stigma Free Future!
-Join us as we speak on a panel to dismantle stigma around HIV and PrEP!
+A panel discussion to dismantle stigma around HIV and PrEP!

 In 2015, the National Center for Transgender Equality conducted a survey to better understand many of the issues facing the transgender community.
 This survey, United States Transgender Survey (USTS) was available to all 50 states, D.C., many U.S. territories, as well as military bases.
 The results of the USTS were broken down and of the 233 people surveyed in South Carolina, 81% said their ID did not match their name and/or gender.
 The primary reason listed was financial barriers.